-The Mojave Foundation is pleased to welcome Monster Fitness to the Community, and looks forward to welcoming other entrepreneurs and amenities to Mojave, in our quest to improve quality of life.
+The Mojave Foundation is pleased to welcome Mojave Fitness Center to the Community, and looks forward to welcoming other entrepreneurs and amenities to Mojave, in our quest to improve quality of life.

 The Mojave Foundation is working with Kern County Roads to apply for a massive sidewalks grant in May of 2015 that would put sidewalks on every street in downtown Mojave, and connect the bike path on Oak Creek Road with K street via the overpass.
 The sidewalk project would be funded by CalTrans, through the “Safe Routes to School” program.
 This is a highly competitive grant process with hundreds of communities across the state of California applying.
 There are two ways you can help us increase our eligibility to win this grant: